 Lack of direction and newfound freedom took Gerald into a world of drug use and antisocial behavior.
 Gerald spent the next few years in this world, until Nicholas, the first of his three children, was born.
 Gerald started working and stopped using drugs.
 The relationship with the child's mother deteriorated, but not before she became pregnant with his second child.
 The relationship with the mother was over before his daughter, Khailey, was even born.
 His children stayed mostly with their mother and Gerald fell back into some of his bad habits.
 He was again using drugs and started drinking heavily.

 Gerald finally started to act more responsibly by maintaining steady employment and became the primary caregiver for his children.
 He also started writing again, which had been a way to express his feelings when he was a teenager.
 He focused attention on a poem he had written for Creative Writing credits while at the Gatehouse.
 The poem was the birthplace of the Dream Dragon.
 His creative juices started flowing again and he began writing Dream Dragon stories.
 A new job had him traveling to Orange County, CA where he met a beautiful young lady named Susan.
 She would become his wife, mother of his third child and his inspiration to become something great.
 Gerald relocated to Orange County and married about a year later.
 His third child, Nathaniel, soon joined them.
-Gerald decided to really get his life on track and made the decision to be fully committed his family and his dreams.
+Gerald decided to get his life on track and made the decision to be fully committed to his family and his dreams.

 "After seeing such a massive decline in society as a whole and seeing what is happening